Microsoft Fabric: The Data Platform You Need Now

 OneLake: Your Unified Data Foundation (“OneDrive for Data”)

 Every great structure needs a solid foundation — for Fabric, that foundation is Microsoft OneLake.
-Think of OneLake as “OneDrive for data”: a single, unified data lake that is automatically available in every Fabric tenant.
-It provides a central data repository for your entire organization, simplifying data management by eliminating the sprawl of multiple data lakes.
+Think of OneLake as “OneDrive for data”: a single, unified data lake automatically available in every Fabric tenant.
+It provides a central data repository for your entire organization, eliminating the sprawl of multiple data lakes.

 One Lake for All